0xfave/auditsetup_rust/README.md

 cargo run
 ```

-1. When prompted, paste the GitHub repository URL of the project you want to audit then press **ENTER**.
+5. When prompted, paste the GitHub repository URL of the project you want to audit then press **ENTER**.

-2. If a `scope.txt` file doesn't exist, you'll be prompted to input the files in scope.
+6. If a `scope.txt` file doesn't exist, you'll be prompted to input the files in scope.
 Copy/Paste the list of files in-scope, then PRESS ENTER **TWICE** to finish.

-3. The tool will set up the audit environment and open relevant files in Visual Studio Code.
+7. The tool will set up the audit environment and open files in-scope in Visual Studio Code.

 ## Generated Structure